 1. Make an emergency fund

 Use your refund to plan for emergencies.
 A backup supply of money can get you out of a lot of sticky situations, such as fixing your car or paying for unplanned medical expenses.
 Millionaire Dave Ramsey suggests creating a starter fund of $1000.
-You never know what will happen, so use the money to stay prepared.
+You never know what will happen, so spend your tax refund on preparedness.

 2. Pay off your consumer credit cards